13 Things Your Mall Salesperson Won’t Tell You

 When online shopping, fill your cart—then cancel it

 Some retailers will send you a personal email a few minutes later offering a 10 or 15 percent discount if you go back and make the purchase, especially if you’re shopping for jewelry.
-Check out this big mistake you need to stop making when shopping online.
+Next, check out these insider secrets to help you save at all your favorite stores.